haxeui/haxeui-guides/custom-components.md

 ```

-In order to use this xml file you must allow HaxeUI to know about it, this can be dont via `module.xml´ similar to the following:
+In order to use this xml file you must allow HaxeUI to know about it, this can be done via `module.xml´ similar to the following:

 ```xml
 <module>